-Sanitization Actions taken to render data written on media unrecoverable by recovery is not possible.
+Actions taken to render data written on media unrecoverable by both ordinary and, for some forms of sanitization, extraordinary means.

+Process to remove information from media such that data recovery is not possible.
 It includes removing all classified labels, markings, and activity logs.

-Process to remove information from media such that data